 When we are excessively connected to our heart centres, it may lead to being overly sensitive to the point of being absorbed in the needs of others.
 Dysfunctional behaviour such as emotional manipulation in relationships are examples in this category.

 Back to our example, when presenting their ideas, Jo was able to speak to the audience and reacting to their questions in a warm and empathetic way.
 He made sure that everyone in the room felt heard and took time to explain elements that were unclear.
 Sarah, on the other hand, was more erratic and her presentation were experienced as forceful, pushing and controlling.
 Sarah will benefit from connecting to her heart Center more to value and relate to others in a more authentic manner.

 Working with the Head Centre

-The head centre of intelligence offers us a quiet trusting space for new consciousness to emerge.
-Using our head centre of intelligence not only refers to the objective, analytical and detailed reasoning and processing of information, but also our ability to create meaning through semantic processing, using language and metaphors.
+The head Center of intelligence offers us a quiet trusting space for new consciousness to emerge.
+Using our head Center of intelligence not only refers to the objective, analytical and detailed reasoning and processing of information, but also our ability to create meaning through semantic processing, using language and metaphors.

-Accessing the head centre provides us with the opportunity to generate new perspectives and new thinking that can transform our world.
+Accessing the head Center provides us with the opportunity to generate new perspectives and new thinking that can transform our world.
 It can lead to creativity and generative thinking.

 When we are in a state of excessive thinking, we are likely to struggle with moving from planning to action; in other words, struggling to get out of the starting blocks.
 We are for example typically over-thinking.